-- Potatoes: Russet, yellow or red potatoes work as well as Yukon gold.
-Wash, peel and cubed the potatoes.
-If you have any leftover cooked potatoes this is a good way to use them up.
+- Potatoes: Russet, yellow or red potatoes work well as does Yukon gold.
+Wash, peel and cube the potatoes.
+If you have any leftover cooked potatoes, this is a good way to use them up.

-- Onions: Yellow, brown or white onion can be used for this recipe.
+- Onions: Yellow, brown or white onions can be used for this recipe.

 Mexican Chorizo vs Spanish Chorizo

 Spanish Chorizo is a firm, dried and cured sausage (almost as firm as salami and pepperoni).
-It’s a cured meat than can be eaten right off the package.
+It’s a cured meat than can be eaten right out of the package.
 This type of sausage is used for tapas or appetizers and to make Spanish paella.

 How To Make Chorizo con Papas